If you are aged 18-30 and are a power chair user, we would love you to join us!

 - MD community day celebration

-Also check out our three-monthly Calendar of programs and events, to help you plan ahead for your engagement with our activities!
+Also check out our October to December Calendar to help you plan ahead for your engagement with our activities!

 What other programs do we run?

 After receiving important feedback in our community consultations sessions earlier this year, we listened and decided to develop a new and exciting program that enables our members to access the community in a Covid-Safe and fully supported way.

 The Community Access and Recreation Service (aka CARS) provides you with the required accessible transport and support staff, so that you and your friends to get out in to the community and do whatever you want to do!

 We’re currently developing three different elements of the program, each with a unique experience and focus.
 The ‘Choose Your Own Adventure’ experience provides you and up to two other friends with your own accessible van and support staff to take you wherever you want to go (within metro Sydney and surrounds) for an entire day.

 Our fun and exciting ‘School Holiday Program’ element will keep kids busy during the school holidays throughout the year!
 If you’re a school aged child living with a neuromuscular condition and are looking for a safe and fully supported way to get out and about this school holidays, then look no further.
 CARS provides the required accessible transport and support staff, so that you and your friends can get out in to the community and do enjoy some pretty cool activities.

 Duke of Edinburgh’s Award